leonardcser/code-llm/docs/journal.typ

-I know I needed a high-performance language for this take, so I started out implementing a version in C. However, I quickly realized that the algorithm depends on quite a lot of datastructures (vectors, hashmaps, heaps) in addition to the regex parsing.
+I know I needed a high-performance language for this take, so I started out implementing a version in C. However, I quickly realized that the algorithm depends on quite a lot of data structures (vectors, hash maps, heaps) in addition to the regex parsing.
 Therefore, I switched to C-style C++.

-For the training data, I trained the tokenizer exclusively on Python code using the `py150` datasetrained the tokenizer exclusively on Python code using the `py150` dataset.
+For the training data, I trained the tokenizer exclusively on Python code using the `py150` dataset.

 Since python code is _usually_ written using ASCII characters, I removed UTF-8 characters before tokenizing, effectively excluding them from the vocabulary.